balvisio/CAFA-Toolset/README.md

 Therefore, we will have three NK-benchmark sets – one for each ontology.

 ##### Limited-knowledge (LK) benchmark sets
-An LK-benchmark set consists of the proteins that did not have any experimentally verified annotations in a specific GO ontology, such as MFO (irrespective of whether it had such annotations in one or both of the other two ontologies) at time point t1 but have gained at least one experimentally verified functional term in that specific ontology between time points t1 and t2.
-Therefore, we will have three LK-benchmark sets – one for each ontology.
+An LK-benchmark set consists of the proteins that did not have any experimentally verified annotations in a specific GO ontology (say, MFO) but had such annotations in any of the other two ontologies (say, BPO and CCO) at time t1 and subsequently gained at least one experimentally verified functional term in that specific ontology (MFO) between time t1 and t2.
+Therefore, we will have three LK benchmark sets – one for each ontology.

 ### Requirements
 * Python 2.7